sebastianspicker/platen/README.md

 A working tree for platen with an evolving implementation history.

 ## Overview
-platen keeps setup, verification, and known limitations in one place.
+platen records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: core-build-out.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: expansion.
+Maintenance guidance now reflects the stable shape.

 ## Usage
 - Merged scattered workbench guidance into the docs.